 Greentom claims to be the greenest stroller on the planet.
 They make them using high-quality recycled plastic and 74 PET bottles.
 These strollers certainly help you stay true to the values and aims of your zero-waste journey.

 You can also recycle them after use.
-Although we’re sure, you’ll find there’s another mum out there that could benefit from reusing your Greentom stroller providing it still have some useful life left.
+Although we’re sure, you’ll find there’s another mum out there amongst your friends and family that could benefit from reusing your second-hand Greentom stroller providing it still has some useful life left.

 A multi-design winning product designed from the ground up with the environment in mind, if you’re in the market for a new stroller, you’d be wise to give these guys a good look.

-Soft to the touch, it’s also machine washable making care after a spill easy.
+Soft to the touch, it’s also machine washable, making care after a spill easy.

 They're also a brand that gives back, with millions of dollars of baby clothes donated to help kids in need.

 We’ve picked out this soft book from petit collage as another zero-waste idea.
-It’s 100% organic, soft and cuddly and even comes complete with a beechwood bunny for play and teething.
+It’s 100% organic, soft, and cuddly and even comes complete with a beechwood bunny for play and teething.
 Far better than those plastic toys that line the shelves of many a baby aisle.

 TheBodaciousBeer handmakes this set of 3 organic soaps from natural olive oils and essential oils safe for baby skin.
 Choosing organic soap bars helps prevent the use of plastic bottles or wrapping.
-These castile soaps which cure for months will last a long time.
+These castile soaps, which cure for months, will last a long time.

 According to WRAP, a UK Charity assessing the impact of our consumption and waste, the UK disposes of around 3 billion diapers each year.
-In the US it's estimated to be more like 20-25bn.
+In the US, it's estimated to be more like 20-25bn.